Salaries & JobsUpdated March 2026

 13 items listed · Annual figuresData verified March 2026

-The plumber salary range in Coeur d'Alene accounts for a balanced labor pool where you'll find competitive quotes if you shop around in this market.
+The plumber salary range in Coeur d'Alene accounts for a balanced labor pool where you'll find competitive pricing if you compare options in this market.
 Pay here tracks closely with the national norm.

 Practical Advice for Coeur d'Alene